Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Discussion

 It is important to note that a number of advanced software platforms simulate neural dynamics at multiple scales, including NEURON \cite{hines1997neuron}, tools from the Open Brain Institute~\cite{OBI}, and The Virtual Brain \cite{sanz2015mathematical}.
 These environments increasingly support coarse-grained reaction–diffusion processes.
 However, the compartmental-reaction diffusion framework developed here targets a distinct regime.
 It resolves fine-scale, diffusion-mediated information transfer among many small, dynamically active compartments embedded in a continuous medium.
 Current large-scale platforms do not yet provide this capability at sub-micrometer resolution with memory-dependent coupling, so our approach offers complementary insight at this smaller scale.

 The framework invites a few natural extensions.
 First, coupling the local compartments to simplified neuronal dynamics would close the loop between firing, release, uptake, and feedback modulation, enabling predictions about state-dependent switching between transmission modes.
 Second, replacing periodic firing with stochastic point processes will address physiologically relevant variability; the Poisson formulation in Appendix C provides a direct path.
-Lastly, while we formulated the model in two spatial dimensions, which matches common imaging projections and allows to connect to recently developed mathematical theory, true brain tissue is three-dimensional, and diffusion in it is inherently three dimensional.
+Third, our framework can be extended further to include heterogeneity in both varicosity sizes and positions, in order to investigate the impact this heterogeneity may have on serotonin concentration in the extracellular space.
+Lastly, while we formulated the model in two spatial dimensions, which matches common imaging projections and allows us to connect to recently developed mathematical theory, true brain tissue is three-dimensional, and diffusion in it is inherently three dimensional.
 Extending the strong localized perturbation approach to 3-D can be done in a similar fashion as the development of the 2-D asymptotic theory.
 However, the currently available 3-D theory tells us that the permeabilities need to scale differently in 3-D~\cite{pelz2024symmetry}, which will yield an asymptotic integro-ODE system of a slightly different form.
 Specifically, a 3-D extension would replace the 2-D heat kernel $G_{2D}(t, \vx, \vx_j) = \exp(-\sigma t)/t \cdot\exp(-|\vx - \vx_j|^2/(4Dt))$ and its logarithmic local behavior $B(t)\log|\vy| + C(t)$ with the corresponding 3-D Green function structure $G_{3D}(t, \vx, \vx_j) = \exp(-\sigma t)/(4\pi D t)^{3/2} \cdot\exp(-|\vx - \vx_j|^2/(4Dt))$ with local behavior $A(t)/|\vy| + B(t)$ and faster decay for $|\vx- \vx_j|\to\infty$.
 We expect that the faster spatial decay of concentration with distance in three dimensions will weaken coupling between varicosities; however, this effect must be evaluated in conjunction with the additional varicosities present in a 3-D volume, which may compensate for the reduced coupling.
 In parallel with the theoretical development, a corresponding numerical marching scheme must also be constructed and validated.
 Despite these hurdles, this extension is a natural next step that will enable direct comparison with volumetric experiments.